ros2/ros2_documentation/source/Tutorials/Real-Time-Programming.rst

 Latency
 ^^^^^^^

-At the ``pendulum_demo`` execution,, you'll see the final statistics collected for the demo:
+At the ``pendulum_demo`` execution, you'll see the final statistics collected for the demo:

 ::